ffalt/jamserve/README.md

 *   run command `npm install` in the root folder of this repository
 *   in folder `config`:
-    copy file `firststart.config.dist.js` to `firststart.config.js` and add an admin user / add some media folders
+    copy file `firststart.config.dist.js` to `firststart.config.js` and add an admin user / add some media folders (can be changed on runtime via UI)
+*   set environment variables or create an environment variables file `.env`

 ## Environment Variables